Integrate Egnyte with Zero Trust Network Access

 4. In the left-hand side Settings menu, expand the Users & Groups option, and then click on the Users option.

-5. For each user that you want to use Conditional Access for Applications, hover over the user entry in the table, and then click on the Details button
+5. For each user that you want to use Zero Trust Network Access, hover over the user entry in the table, and then click on the Details button

 6. In the user details pane, in the Profile tab, change the Authentication field value to SSO, and then click on the Save button.